The theme can be installed through the WordPress Admin panel.

 - Front Page Settings

 - Additional CSS

-Site Identity allows you to set your site logo, title, tagline and icon.
-The Site Title is the name of your site and it’s displayed in the header, where the logo is displayed.
-The Tagline is a short description or your motto, and it’s displayed just under the title.
+Site Identity allows you to set your site logo, title, tagline, and icon.
+The Site Title is the name of your site, and it’s displayed in the header, where the logo is displayed.
+The Tagline is the short description or your motto, and it’s displayed just under the title.

 - Logo: For the logo, set a JPG, JPEG, or PNG image.

-- Logo Size: Moving slider to the left or right will increase or decrease logo size.
+- Logo Size: Moving the slider to the left or right will increase or decrease the logo size.
 Changes in logo size will be displayed in the preview panel.

-- Site Title: Name of your site.
-The Site Title is displayed only if the logo is not set.
+- Site title: Name of your site.
+The Site Title is displayed only if a logo is not set.

 - Tagline: Site punchline.
-The Tagline will be displayed together with the logo or site title.
+The Tagline will be displayed together with a logo or Site Title.